mapbox/carto/docs/mml.rst

 MML File Structure
 ==================

-The MML File (we call it like that here because of its file extension .mml) is a `YAML <https://en.wikipedia.org/wiki/YAML>`_ or `JSON <https://en.wikipedia.org/wiki/JSON>`_ file containing layer definitions and stylesheet references.
-Thus, it is the central part of a CartoCSS stylesheet.
+The MML file (here: Map Markup Language file) is a `YAML <https://en.wikipedia.org/wiki/YAML>`_ or `JSON <https://en.wikipedia.org/wiki/JSON>`_ file containing layer definitions and stylesheet references.
+It is the central part of a CartoCSS stylesheet.
 If you generate Mapnik XML from a stylesheet this is the file you feed to carto and from which and its references the XML is produced.

-If you wonder whether you should use YAML or JSON here is a bit of advice.
+You may wonder whether you should use YAML or JSON.
 Internally, JSON is used because it is a language that is easy to understand for machines.
 YAML is a superset of JSON and is easier to read and write for humans and is also less verbose.
 If you edit a stylesheet collaboratively and use version control YAML might make it easier to resolve version conflicts.
-But carto understands both forms.
+Carto fully understands both forms.

-.. note:: YAML makes it less tedious to specify repeating properties like database infos for PostGIS datasources or extents by using a language feature called `anchors or aliases <http://www.yaml.org/spec/1.2/spec.html#id2785586>`_.
+.. note:: YAML makes it less tedious to specify repeating properties like database information for PostGIS datasources or extents by using a language feature called `anchors or aliases <http://www.yaml.org/spec/1.2/spec.html#id2785586>`_.

 Properties Overview
 -------------------

 What follows is an overview over properties a MML file can have.
+This list is not complete.
+There may be other (also undocumented) options that Mapnik understands.
-Simple ones are described here while more complex ones get their own section.
+Simple properties are described here in alphabetical order while more complex ones get their own section.

 center
 ^^^^^^
 Type: ``Array``

-Specifies the center coordinates and zoom level of the map.
+Specifies the initial center coordinates and zoom level of the map.
 Longitude, latitude and zoom level in that order.
 Example (WGS84): ``[-1.28398, 47.08997, 17]``

 bounds